- The new construction building process in the Triangle

 - I always ask to see the recorded plat, the pretty colored site plan map doesn’t have real information that you need when choosing a lot.

-- What are the deposits and how are they are structured?
+- How much are the deposits and how do the builders structure them?

 Choose a lot